elfcorreia/gameport/README.md

     int green = 0x00ff00;
     int blue = 0x0000ff;

-### Viewport size and buffer size

-A Viewport is an area where the buffer will be rendered.
-In many situations, to render an buffer of 320 by 240 in a viewport of 320 by 240 is trivial.
-However, you can too render an buffer of 9x9 pixels in a viewport of 100x100.
-In such situations the viewport makes an upsampling.

-Downsampling is not available.

-### Framebuffer

-The memory layout of `framebuffer` can be:

-- a pointer to a unidimensional array: `int framebuffer[32*32];`
-- a pointer to a bidimensional array: `int framebuffer[32][32];`
-- a pointer to a heap allocated memory: `int* framebuffer = new int[32*32];`
-- etc...

-It must be always: `framebuffer[lines][columns]`

-### Erro handling
+## Erro handling

 On errors a panic function is called.
 It's prints a message and terminates the program with a call for `exit(1)`.

-### API
+## API

-- `viewport* evcreate(int viewport_width, int viewport_height, const char* options);`
+- `viewport* evcreate(unsigned int width, unsigned int height, const char* options);`

-  Createas and initialize a viewport.
+  Creates and initialize a new viewport object.

 - `void evsync(viewport* instance, void* framebuffer);`

-  Writes the buffer pointed by `framebuffer` into viewport instance.
+  Does the magic.

 - `bool evisfinished(viewport* instance);`

-  Checks if there is a finish request that can be a close button in a window of a explicit call of `viewport_finish()`
+  Checks if there is a finish request triggered.
+A finish request can be trigger by a user or by a call of `evfinish`;

 - `void evfinish();`

-  Finalize the viewport.
+  Trigger a finish request.

 - `void evdestroy(viewport* instance);`

-  Destroy the viewport
+  Destroy the viewport object.